Kenneth-Macharia/Learning/Go/notes.md

 3. Do export interfaces for concrete types that I will be consuming.
 4. Design functions and methods to receive interfaces whenever possible so as to make them flexible.

 `See code samples in main.go`

+## Goroutines

+- Most programming languages use OS threads, which have individual functions call stack, to handle code assigned to these threads.
+- These call stacks tend to be large _about 1MB RAM_ and take a while to set up applications, making creation and destruction of threads expensive.
+- Go, on the hand uses, green threads which are an abstration of OS threads called goroutines, which ensure we dont have to interact with OS threads directly.
+- The Go runtime has a scheduler that maps goroutines onto the OS threads and takes turns with every available CPU thread, assigning the various goroutines, a certian amount of processing time on those threads.
+- Because of this abstration, goroutines can start with very small stack spaces because they can be reallocated quickly, making them cheap to create and destroy.
+- This allow the running of thousands or even tens of thousands of goroutines to run at the same time, which is not possible with languages that rely on large OS threads.
+- Since Go has `closures` _(persistent scope which holds on to local variables even after the code execution has moved out of that block) _, goroutines _(functions executed using the `go` keyword)_ have access to variable defined in parent scopes, even through the goroutine and the parent scoped code, run in different execution stacks.
+This can however create _race conditions_ and should be avoided:

+          func main() {
+            var msg string = "hello"

+            go func() {   // anonymous func has access to msg var
+                          // in different execution stack

+              fmt.Println(msg)
+            }()
+            msg = "goodbye"   // gets printed because the
+                              // main thread changes the var before
+                              // the goroutine acts on it

+            time.Sleep(100 * time.Millisecond)

+          }

+- The best way is to pass arguments into goroutines so that main threaad and the goroutine are decoupled, because a copy of the value will be passed:

+          func main() {
+            var msg string = "hello"

+            go func(msg string) {
+              fmt.Println(msg)  // prints out OK
+            }(msg)

+            msg = "goodbye"
+            time.Sleep(100 * time.Millisecond)

+          }

+- Using `Sleep` sync app execution to the real world clock which is unreliable and should not be used in production.
+- The way to go is to use `Wait group` which syncs multiple goroutines together by informing the `main thread` of existing goroutines to sync with so that execution take just enough time to remain efficient:

+          var wg = sync.WaitGroup{}  // define the wait group

+          func main() {
+            var msg = "hello"
+            wg.Add(1)  // register # of goroutines to wait for
+            go func(msg string) {
+              fmt.Println(msg)
+              wg.Done()   // decrements the # of goroutines added
+                         // to 0 so that the application can exit }(msg)
+            msg = "goodbye"
+            wg.Wait()   // Main goroutine to wait for the others }

+_The main goroutine `running main()` just stores data and spawns other goroutines_

+- While using still waitgroups, the goroutines even synced to how they will access the common data, will still execute out of order from what is expected.
+To fix this, use a `Mutex`.
+- A mutex is a lock, that the application will honour.
+It is used to protect data such that only one entity can have access to the data at any one time.

+### Parallelism

+- By default Go will assign threads equal to the number of CPU cores on the local machine.

+_runtime.GOMAXPROCS(`int > 0`) is used to set the MAX number of OS threads that can be executing simulteanously for an app._
+_runtime.GOMAXPROCS(`int < 0`) is used to query the set MAX number of OS threads_
+_runtime.NumCPU() is used to query the available CPUs on the local machine_

+- GOMAXPROCS is a tuning tool, to setting the right number of threads for your application.
+1:1 threads vs machine core count should be the minimum and by adding more, the application tends to be faster.
+In production, profile the app with different values for GOMAXPROCS to find the sweet spot.

+`See code samples in main.go`

+### Goroutine Best Practices

+1. Don't create goroutines when creating libraries, rather let the consumers control the concurrency to avoid sync issues, unless you function returns a channel, in which case the consumers will only be listening for a return value.
+2. Know how the goroutine will end, to avoid memory leaks because of perpetual goroutines e.g by closing its channel in a `defer` or a select statement.
+3. Check for race conditions at compile time using `-race` flag with `go run`, `go install` or `go build`

+## Channels

+- Make concurrency(ability to run asynchrounously) and parallelism (running asynchronously) in Go shine.
+- Channels allow data to be safely passed on between goroutines in order to avoid issues like race conditions and memory sharing issues.
+- Creating a channel: `ch := make(chan int)`
+- Channels are also strongly typed, thus int channels can only transmit ints, string > strings, pointers > pointers etc.
+- Value copies are passed into a channel just like other primitives.
+- For non-buffered channels, if multiple goroutines are sending data into a channel but non is consuming the data and vice versa then there will be a `deadlock` situation because one of the goroutines will block the channel indefinately, attempting to write to a non-empty channel or reading from an empty one.
+- Below creates a deadlock because 5 goroutines will attempt to write into the channel, while there is only one reading from the channel:

+          go func() {
+              i := <- ch
+              // Do something with i
+          }

+          for j := 0; j < 5; j++ {
+            go func() {
+              ch <- 42
+            }
+          }

+- The first goroutine with access to the channel on either end blocks it for use and releases it to the others, once done.
+- You can have goroutines read and write to and from a channel but best practice is to designate writers and readers.
+- Receiver goroutines declared as `go func(ch <- chan int) {}(ch)` and sender goroutines declared as `go func(ch chan <- int) {}(ch)`

+### Buffered Channels

+- Made to operate where senders and receivers operate at different frequencies so that the channel is not blocked by the speedier goroutines.
+- Use a for loop in the receiver goroutine to retrieve the values from a buffered channel and ensure that the sender closes the channel once doen writing, so that the receiver loop knows when to stop iterating over the channel, otherwise there will be a deadlock due to a non-terminating loop and hence non-terminating goroutine.

+_Once a channel is closed, data cant be written to and an attempt to will `panic` the application and the only remedy here being to try a `recover`_
+_You can however check on the receiving end whether or not the channel is open or close by using the `, ok` within the for loop just like with maps:

+        go func(ch <- chan int) {
+          for {
+              if i, ok := <- ch; ok {
+                 // continue reading in values
+              } else {
+                break
+              }
+          }
+        }

+### Select Statements

+- We can a select statement to listen in on various channels for messages and decide on execution flow based on which channel responds first.
+- A good example for this is when developing a goroutine terminate strategy.
+- A select statement is syntactically similar to a switch but applies to channels and cna be used without a `default` case to ensure it blocks until a match is found.
+- It blocks continuously if there are no messages from any of the monitored channels.
+- If multiple channels receive a value simulteanously, then any one of them will proceed _no rule on which one_
+- A `default` makes the select non-blocking in which case if matching case is not found the default executes and the select exits.

+`See code samples in main.go`